matfish2/vue-formular/README.md

 * `layout` `string` Bootstrap's form layout class.
 Defaults to a vertical block display. other options are `form-horizontal` and `form-inline`
 When using a layout other than `form-horizontal` adjust the `top` rule of the `form-control-feedback` class to get the feedback icon aligned with the field.
 * `labelWidth` `number` relevant only for horizontal layout.
 The number of grid columns allocated for the label.
 Defaults to `3`.
+* `showClientErrorsInStatusBar` `boolean` Show client errors in the status bar, with links to the relevant fields, in addition to the error shown under each field.
+Useful for long forms.
+Deault: `false`
 * `additionalPayload` `object` Custom data you want to send along with the form.
 Serves a similar purpose to that of a hidden input field
 * `customRules` `object` See [above](#custom-rules)
 * `messages` `object` see [above](#messages)